Dwctor/Kaly/README.md

 ## How to build a Kaly?

 Sadly this is a WIP, I will be updating the repo with a build guide soon, however, you can follow the [Cantor's build guide](https://github.com/diepala/cantor/blob/main/doc/build_guide.md), as it is quite similar!
-The firmware for the Kaly will be released sometime soon and will be linked here.
-If you need it before that, feel free to contact me on discord (dwctor) as I have a working version for QMK/VIAL.
+The firmware for the Kaly is already available within the [QMK's firmware repository](https://github.com/qmk/qmk_firmware).
+If you'd like a Vial version, feel free to contact me.

 As for the parts list, you will need